Technical SEO

 In this example, the <hreflang> tag specifies two alternate versions of the "page1" URL, one for English-speaking users in the United States (<xhtml:link rel="alternate" hreflang="en-us" href="https://seodebate.com/en/page1"/>) and one for Spanish-speaking users in Mexico (<xhtml:link rel="alternate" hreflang="es-mx" href="https://seodebate.com/es/page1"/>).

-It's important to note that the <hreflang> tag should only be used for pages that have alternate versions in different languages or regions.
-If a page has only one version, the <hreflang> tag should be omitted.
+It's important to note that the <hreflang> tag should only be used for pages that have alternate versions.
+If a page has only one version, it should be omitted.

 Additionally, the <hreflang> tag should always be used in conjunction with the rel="alternate" attribute to indicate that the linked URLs are alternate versions of the same page.